pablomilanese/car-classification/README.md

 - AWS will be used to allow others access to out database

+-SQLAlchemy is used to store our data into a database

 ### Data Exploration
-We considered different topics of interests within the group including predicting favorite ice cream flavors in a specific area of Houston, finance and best time to book a hotel.
-We eventually decided to create a model to predict the best fuel system for a car based on different car specs, using a dataset that includes different variables such as brand, location of engine and wheel base among others.
+We first determined if there were any columns that could be removed.
+Then we created an additional column to convert the transmission types into a integer categorical value to assist in creating a heat map.
+We decided to use Seaborn to create a heatmap to show if there were any correlations between the transmission and other categories in the dataset.
+Then we used clustering to confirm if there are any relations between the transmission and the other categories

+![correlation_heatmap](https://user-images.githubusercontent.com/105120795/192700447-8c6a98ce-460a-43d6-9277-d9ebd1f03a74.png)

 ### Analysis
 We started our analysis by opening the .csv file in Excel to get a general feel for the information provided and making sure we understood what each spec meant and what value it could have for our analysis.
-After this we created a dataframe and looked at each datatype to decide if there was any column that should be converted.<br>
+After this we created a dataframe and looked at each datatype to decide if there was any column that should be converted.
-We also created a heatmap to get a better understanding of how the different variables correlated to each other:<br>

-![correlation_heatmap](https://user-images.githubusercontent.com/105120795/192700447-8c6a98ce-460a-43d6-9277-d9ebd1f03a74.png)
+Looking at the heatmap there was a substantial positive correlation between the transmission and the number of cylinders

 ## Results